UPPMAX/programming_formalisms_intro/doc/startup.md

 - You can do basically the same work at GitHub as in your local git repo
 - The graphical view makes it easier to work with in everyday editing work at least.
   - Depends on your own preferences of course.
 - Here your commit each file at a time with the "commit button".
-No staging that is.
+  - No staging that is.
+  - Be aware of that feature!
 - GitHub Actions are workflows defined by you, like:
-  - for automatic testing after each commit (Used on Thursday)
+  - for automatic testing after each commit (Used in the test lessons)
-  - for GitHub Pages, briefly covered in last session today.
+  - for GitHub Pages, briefly covered in last session today or Extra reading: [Documentation](https://uppmax.github.io/programming_formalisms_intro/documentation_deeper.html).

 ```{keypoints}
 - A repository can have one or multiple remotes (we will revisit these later).